i-doit/knowledge-base/docs/en/maintenance-and-operation/security-and-protection.md

 Beside the network monitoring, there are other services which **monitor logs**.
 Before you start with the installation of a full-fledged log server (for example, [Logstash](https://www.elastic.co/products/logstash)), you could try smaller tools, like [Logwatch](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-logwatch-log-analyzer-and-reporter-on-a-vps).
 Logwatch monitors the log files of Apache, SSH and other services and sends a report which is easy to read per e-mail on a daily basis.

-Also i-doit produces log files constantly.
+Also i-doitduces log files constantly.
 You can find them in the installation directory under the log/ directory.
 It is worth evaluating the logs (regularly), not only when you are [searching for errors](../system-administration/troubleshooting/index.md).

 After [Cronjobs](../automation-and-integration/cli/index.md) have been set up, nobody seems to be interested in them anymore.
 However, this can be disastrous, because possibly nobody notices when something is going wrong during the automatic execution.
 Therefore, it is advisable to **redirect the outputs of running jobs in log files** and to send e-mails, when required.